DRMacIver/programmer-at-large-notes/characters.md

 Still somewhat undefined but here's what I know so far:

 * Arthur is very detail oriented.
-* We would probably consider Arthur to be at least somewhat on the autistic spectrum (though the crew does not have any concept that maps directly onto that)
+* We would probably consider Arthur to be at least somewhat on the autism spectrum (though the crew does not have any concept that maps directly onto that)
 * Arthur is not notably creative or brilliant - they're maybe in the upper third of crew intelligence wise, but they're definitely not in the top 10%.